jython/book/chapter8.rst

 Chapter 8:  Scripting With Jython
 +++++++++++++++++++++++++++++++++

-In this chapter we will look at scripting with jython, that is, writing small programs to help out with daily tasks like deleting and creating directories, mananging files and programs, or anything else that feels repetitive that you might be able to express as a small program.
+In this chapter we will look at scripting with jython.
+For our purposes, I will define "scripting" as the writing of small programs to help out with daily tasks.
+These tasks are things like deleting and creating directories, mananging files and programs, or anything else that feels repetitive that you might be able to express as a small program.
+In practice however, scripts can become so large that the line between a script and a full sized program can blur.

 We'll start with an overview of some of the most helpful modules that come with jython for these tasks.
 These modules are os, shutil, getopt, optparse, subprocess.
 We will just be giving you a quick feel for these modules.
-For details you should look at reference documentation like (fjw: reference needed).
+For details you should look at reference documentation like http://jyton.org/currentdocs.
 Then we'll cover a medium sized task to show the use of a few of these modules together.

 Parsing Commandline Options
 ===========================